 Example of treatment:

 Below is what you may see in your video glasses.
 Start at the left of the screen and move to the right.
 You breathe in and out 3 times, and the red line goes up and down with your breaths.
-When the green traffic light at the bottom of the screen turns on, you take a deep breath.
+When the green traffic light at the top of the screen turns on, you take a deep breath.
 The red line goes up very high.
 Then you breathe out and the red line goes down.
 You hold your breath in the green band for treatment.

 The number of breath holds for treatment will depend on how much radiation you receive and how long you can hold your breath.
 It is usually about 15-20 times during 45 minutes.